Mixxxxer/AgeRanger/README.md

-**The compromise**

-Wanted to add more of a wholistic view so decided to sacrifice some time on doing unit and integration tests to introduce autotomated functional tests as well.
-Think it is sufficient as longs as the idea is carried across and there is a understanding that its not the final product.
+**General**

+- Visual Studio 2015 Enterprise
+- Framework 4.5.2
+- Remember to restore the NuGet packagaes before building.
+- May have to change web.config to update the location of the SQLite DB
+- If the DB does not exists, AgeRanger will create and seed it!

 Added a TODO section to indicate that additional elements have been throught of but not spesifically implemented.

 **Requirements**